Virginia DEQ moves to revoke Meridian subsidiary's landfill permit

 - The Commonwealth of Virginia, the Virginia Department of Environmental Quality (DEQ) and the Virginia Waste Management Board brought charges against CFS Group Disposal & Recycling Services, LLC, a subsidiary of Meridian Waste, on Nov.
-1. The suit was filed after the DEQ said it gave the company multiple warnings and violation notices.
+1, after multiple warnings and violation notices from DEQ.

-- The suit alleges multiple violations at the company's Tri City Landfill in Petersburg, Virginia.
-This includes filling the site beyond permitted slope and height limits, not maintaining an adequate daily cover, letting stormwater systems become clogged, allowing coal ash to escape a lined area and maintaining a waste pile larger than permitted, among other charges.
+- The suit alleges multiple violations at the company's Tri-City Landfill in Petersburg, Virginia, including filling the site beyond permitted slope and height limits, not maintaining an adequate daily cover, letting stormwater systems become clogged, allowing coal ash to escape a lined area and maintaining a waste pile larger than permitted.

-- In a statement provided to CBS 6, Meridian Waste's Chief Marketing Officer Mary O’Brien said the company could not comment on pending litigation, but had "amended operations to greatly reduce waste disposal at the Tri City Landfill" while making operational improvements.
+- In a statement provided to CBS 6, Meridian Waste's Chief Marketing Officer Mary O’Brien said the company could not comment on pending litigation but had "amended operations to greatly reduce waste disposal at the Tri City Landfill" in addition to making operational improvements.

-Meridian acquired CFS Disposal & Recycling in 2017, its first entry into the Virginia market, and this was one of two MSW landfills that came with the deal.
-In its response to CBS 6, Meridian said some of the violations dated back to before its ownership.
-Though it should be noted that the attorney general's office says the DEQ has contacted the company at least three times since that deal was finalized, the most recent being in August of this year, and the suit was only brought after repeated warning.
+The Tri-City Landfill was one of two MSW landfills that came with Meridian's acquisition of CFS Disposal & Recycling in 2017 — a move that marked its entry into the Virginia market.
+In its response to CBS 6, Meridian alleged that some of the violations date back to before its ownership; however, according to the attorney general's office, DEQ contacted the company at least three times since the deal was finalized, most recently in August of this year.

 “CFS repeatedly received warnings that it was in violation of the law but it continued to ignore its responsibility to protect the land, air and water around the Tri City Landfill and failed to comply with waste management permits and regulations,” Attorney General Mark Herring said in a statement.
-Herring said his office is seeking reparations for the state from CFS for "its role in damaging the environment around its Petersburg facility."
+According to Herring, his office is seeking reparations for the state from CFS for "its role in damaging the environment around its Petersburg facility."

-Landfill regulations continue to evolve and shift — particularly at the federal level, where the EPA is currently trying to stall a lawsuit over enforcing methane emissions rules — and violating them can be costly.
-While some amount of transition time can be expected when companies take ownership over a new site, precedent elsewhere has shown that usually has little bearing on absolving them of responsibility for conditions that may have developed beforehand.
+Landfill regulations are continuing to evolve — particularly at the federal level, where the EPA is currently trying to stall a lawsuit over methane emissions rules — and violating them can be costly.
+And while a transition period is to be expected when companies take ownership over a new site, precedent has shown that this usually has little bearing on their legal responsibility for preexisting conditions.